User Manual

 I am pretty sure that everyone knows what a souvenir is.
 Do you happen to know what an omiyage is?
 Omiyage (お土産) is basically the japanese version of a souvenir.
 Traditionally, when someone from work or the lab goes on a trip, regardless if it is for business purposes or casual vacation, it is common…

-Posts about General travel abroad in Category “International
+Posts about General travel abroad in Category “On the road

 Random rants in Category “Rants